Scoduglas1999/FlatAI/README.md

 -   **Variable-Size Image Training:** The model is not trained on fixed-size crops.
 Instead, a custom `collate_fn` dynamically pads images within each batch to match the largest image's dimensions.
 This forces the model to become size-agnostic and is critical for **preventing tiling artifacts** in the final corrected images.

--   **Aggressive Data Augmentation:** To further improve robustness, training samples are subjected to random horizontal flips, vertical flips, and 90-degree rotations.
+-   **Aggressive Data Augmentation:** To further improve robustness, the *on-the-fly* data loader in `flat_dataset.py` applies random horizontal flips, vertical flips, and 90-degree rotations to the static data as it's loaded.
 This ensures the model learns the underlying structure of artifacts, not their specific orientation or position.

 -   **Gradient Accumulation:** To train with a large effective batch size on limited VRAM, gradients are accumulated over several smaller batches before an optimizer step is performed.
 This stabilizes the learning process without requiring a high-end GPU.